What Is Attachment Anxiety?

 The attachment system plays an important role in emotion regulation allowing individuals to deal with distressing events.
-When individuals (infants, children, or adults) are threatened or challenged, the attachment system becomes activated and triggers efforts to alleviate distress and restore felt-security.
+When individuals (infants, children, or adults) are threatened or challenged, the attachment system becomes activated and triggers efforts to alleviate distress and restore felt security.
 In response, the attachment figure provides comfort and reassurance, thereby allowing distressed individuals to regain a sense of calm.

 But when a person’s attachment figures are unreliable or rejecting, the person may become chronically insecure with respect to close relationships.
 An insecurely attached individual doubts the availability and support of others and worries about one’s social value.
 Consequently, they adopt different strategies for dealing with threats and negative emotions.
-These insecure styles (patterns) of behaviors are known as defensive avoidance and anxious attachment.
+These insecure patterns of behaviors are known as defensive avoidance and anxious attachment.

 In contrast, a person high in attachment anxiety worries that a partner will not be available in times of need.
 An anxious person makes insistent attempts to obtain reassurance and love from others, partly because of the person’s self-doubts about his or her worthiness.
 Anxiously attached people are preoccupied with rejection fears.
-These fears may motivate them to use sex, which is a prominent route for seeking proximity, to serve their unmet attachment needs (e.g., achieving intimacy, approval, and reassurance).
+These fears may motivate them to use sex, which is a prominent route for seeking proximity, to serve their unmet attachment needs (for example, achieving intimacy, approval, and reassurance).

-Early attachment interactions are thought to shape people’s attachment patterns later on in adult life.
+Early attachment interactions sometimes shape people’s attachment patterns later on in adult life.
 For example, a secure adult has a similar relationship with their romantic partner, feeling secure and connected, while allowing themselves and their partner to move freely.
-On the other hand, a loss of a romantic partner such as divorce may trigger depression among people high on attachment anxiety, because their anxiety relates specifically to separation and abandonment.
+On the other hand, the loss of a romantic partner may trigger depression among people high on attachment anxiety, because their anxiety relates specifically to separation and abandonment.